marionettejs/backbone.radio/README.md

 [![Gitter chat room](https://img.shields.io/badge/gitter-backbone.radio-brightgreen.svg?style=flat)](https://gitter.im/marionettejs/backbone.radio)

-Use Backbone.Radio to build large, maintainable, and decoupled applications.

-Backbone.Radio is a collection of messaging patterns for Backbone applications.
-It uses Backbone.Events as a pub-sub message bus, then adds semantics to your communications through the addition of a new messaging pattern, Requests.
-The two systems are bound together as Channels, which provide explicit namespacing to your communications.
+Backbone.Radio provides additional messaging patterns for Backbone applications.

+Backbone includes an event system, Backbone.Events, which is an implementation of the publish-subscribe pattern.
+Pub-sub is by far the most common event pattern in client-side applications, and for good reason: it is incredibly useful.
+It should also be familiar to web developers in particular, because the DOM relies heavily on pub-sub.
+Consider, for instance, registering a handler on an element's `click` event.
+This isn't so much different than listening to a Model's `change` event, as both of these situations are using pub-sub.

+Backbone.Radio adds two additional messaging-related features.
+The first is Requests, an implementation of the request-reply pattern.
+Request-reply should also be familiar to web developers, as it's the messaging pattern that backs HTTP communications.
+The other feature are Channels: explicit namespaces to your communications.

 ## Installation